SpicyMarinara/SpicyMarinara.github.io/README.md

 Extra | [NemoMix-Unleashed-12B](https://huggingface.co/MarinaraSpaghetti/NemoMix-Unleashed-12B) | 128k | None | Obligatory shill of my model, some claim it still holds up | Old and small

 > ⚠️ **Warning**
+>
 > ~~I noticed some underlying issues with GPT-5.
 I'm barely able to control it; it feels like every time I get a generation, it's like a different model responding.
 Requires further testing.
-It may be shit, actually.
+It may be awful, actually.
 It's just shit.
 Stick to ChatGPT-4o while you can.~~ They fixed GPT-5 at last, so I've added it to the ranking officially.

 ## Model Providers